fhidalgoGC/test-components-system/replit.md

 ## Component Generator

-The project includes an automated component generator (`npm run new-component`) that creates complete component structures with i18n support.
-All generated components follow the same pattern as TagSelector, with automatic language reactivity and translation merging.
+The project includes an automated component generator (`npm run new-component`) that creates complete component structures with i18n support and responsive wrapper pattern.
+All generated components follow the same pattern as TagSelector, with automatic language reactivity, translation merging, and automatic mobile/web switching.

 # User Preferences